seqeralabs/tower-cli/USAGE.md

   New pipeline 'my_rnaseq_nf_pipeline_v1' added at user workspace
 ```

-### Updating a pipeline
+### Update a pipeline

-The default launch parameters can be changed using the `update` command:
+The default launch parameters can be changed with the `update` command:

 ```console
 tw pipelines update --name=my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml
 ```

-## Launching pipelines
+## Launch pipelines

-### Launching a preconfigured pipeline
+### Launch a preconfigured pipeline

 When launching a pipeline from the Launchpad, if no custom parameters are passed via the CLI then the defaults set for the pipeline in the Launchpad will be used.

-> **NOTE**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
+> **Note**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
 Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

 ```console
 $ tw launch my_rnaseq_nf_pipeline